DIY: a colorful bouquet of dahlias

 Et voilà !

-Don’t forget to often add water to the flowers to make the bouquet last, and enjoy it as much as possible by placing it somewhere in the house where you can appreciate it.
-And above all, plant dahlias in spring!
-I’m sometimes told that I’m lucky to be able to make bouquets with such beautiful flowers, but it’s the result of a lot of work, as soon as March arrives, I start planting the tubers in pots (around forty this year – and I’ve lost a few along the way) before replanting them in the ground several weeks later… It takes some care, but it’s worth it!
+Don’t forget to add water to the flowers regularly to make the bouquet last, and place it somewhere in the house where you can enjoy it as much as possible.
+And above all, plant dahlias in the spring!
+I’m often told that I’m lucky to be able to make bouquets with such beautiful flowers, but it’s the result of a lot of work.
+As soon as March arrives, I start planting the tubers in pots (around forty this year—and I’ve lost a few along the way) before replanting them in the ground several weeks later.
+It takes some care, but it’s worth it!

 DIY bouquet dahlias champêtre coloré-66